 The committee fully recognizes its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
 It will:

-- Natalie Walker is the nominated Committee member responsible for child protection who will monitor the setting’s child protection policy and practice and champion good practice in relation to child protection and safeguarding.
+- Lorraine Baker is the nominated Committee member responsible for child protection who will monitor the setting’s child protection policy and practice and champion good practice in relation to child protection and safeguarding.

 - Ensure that this policy is annually reviewed in conjunction with the setting’s Designated Person/s.